open-contracting-extensions/ocds_bid_extension/README.md

 The codelist's Category column indicates whether the statistic applies to bids or bidders or whether it is specified or required by a particular regulatory context (e.g. EU).

+## Guidance

+### Correcting a bid value

+Procuring entities and, in some jurisdictions, bidders, can correct bid values after a bid is submitted; for example, to correct a purely arithmetic error or a misplaced decimal.

+In OCDS:

+* The bid value as submitted goes in `Bid/Value`
+* If a correction is made, that bid value is overwritten

+To make both the original and corrected values available to data users, implementers can use the [releases and records model](https://standard.open-contracting.org/latest/en/primer/releases_and_records/) to publish a two releases: a release containing the original bid value and second release containing the corrected value.

 ## Example

 Below is an example of a bids extension: